 Durham residents admit to their love and devotion to sports, from the Duke Bluedevils to a whole world of NASCAR.
 But residents will also share that Durham has the best biscuits in the entire world and that the only tea that counts is sweet tea.
 Getting around to root on your favorite team or partake of some fresh-baked biscuits is pretty easy as well as convenient on the city-wide public transportation system.
 Surrounded by beautiful countryside, Durham is a great focal point for making adventuresome day trips.

 Moving to Durham comes with numerous perks.
 These include reputable schools, affordability, a connection to the great outdoors, and grand opportunities in one of the top cities for entrepreneurs.
 The amazing food scene and vast entertainment options add even more likability to this North Carolina gem.
+And the transition can be smooth and seamless with the help of licensed, insured Durham moving companies.

 Living in Durham, NC: What to Know Before Moving to Durham